Vipin-P1/f1-driver-performance-analysis/docs/classification.md

 ## Classification

 Classification is a **supervised learning** technique that assigns data points to predefined categories based on input features.
-It is widely used to uncover patterns and predict outcomes in various domains, including loan approval systems (2) and medical diagnosis (3).
+It is widely used to uncover patterns and predict outcomes in various domains, including loan approval systems and medical diagnosis.
 In this study, classification is applied to **predict a driver’s likelihood of earning a podium finish** based on historical performance metrics such as qualifying lap times, race results, and pit stop durations.
 By creating a predictive model, this approach can help teams anticipate potential race outcomes and identify high-performing drivers.

 ![Classification Validity Scores](https://github.com/Vipin-P1/f1-driver-performance-analysis/blob/main/outputs/tables/Classification%20Methods%20-%20Validity%20Scores.jpg)